samidalil/fge/README.md

 ## Description

-A routine is a possibly async function taking the current game state and the current runner clock as parameters and computes a new state, it should return a new reference if the state has been modified.
+A routine is a pure async-able function taking the current game state and a runner's clock as parameters and computes a new state, it should return a new reference if the state has been modified.

 For example :